ZehraArshad/Exploratory-Data-Analysis/concepts/ML_Models.md

 # - Regression

 #### You're solving for y using x(s).
-- Linear Regression (predicting a y based on a x)
+##### - Linear Regression (predicting a y based on a x)

+y = 1/2a
+y= -9c
+y=-7b

+what is impacting more?
+C because it negativelty impacts more.
+Therefore, if we wanna save on resources than we can skip a as it has the least impact

 - Random Forest (uses bagging concept to built on top of multiple decision trees and combine their effects)
 - Xgboost (uses boosting to use mutiple dec tress in sequence rather than in parallel as done in random forest